History

 Curriculum Intent Statement for History

-At Chase Terrace Academy we aspire for all of our pupils to achieve greater things than they ever thought possible.
+At Chase Terrace Academy we aspire for all of our students to achieve greater things than they ever thought possible.

 We pride ourselves on being a warm and welcoming school that places community at the heart of everything we do.
 Our ambitious curriculum is enriching and inclusive, providing challenge and breadth for all.
-This empowers our pupils to become compassionate, confident and creative individuals who are resilient, respectful and equipped with a desire to take up a fulfilling role in society and the wider world.
+This empowers our students to become compassionate, confident and creative individuals who are resilient, respectful and equipped with a desire to take up a fulfilling role in society.

-In History we aspire to provide outstanding lessons for our pupils that inspire them and instil in them the sense of community that is at the heart of the Chase Terrace Academy ethos.
-History is a subject that can help to develop this sense of community as it is a study of our shared past.
-We feel that it is vital that pupils learn about how our country and communities were formed and shaped – from a local and national level at Year 7, to an international level in Year 8 and 9.
-Above all, we want pupils to know about the past, so that they can shape the future – and their individual role within their local, regional, national and international community.
+In History we aspire to provide outstanding lessons for our students that inspire them and instil in them this sense of community that is at the heart of the Chase Terrace Academy ethos.
+History is a subject that can help to develop this sense of community and understanding as it is a study of our shared past.
+We feel that it is vital that students learn about how our country and communities were formed and shaped – from a local and national level at Year 7, to an international level in Year 8 and 9.
+Above all, we want students to know about the past, so that they can better shape the future.

-In lessons, pupils experience a wide range of activities that cater for all learners’ needs, and aim to push and challenge each and every pupil.
+In lessons, students experience a wide range of activities that cater for all learners’ needs and aim to push and challenge all.
 At the heart of all we do is the aim to inspire a lifelong love of history and learning.
-Our aim of providing outstanding lessons also helps us to prepare pupils in the best ways possible to gain valuable qualifications that will benefit their futures.
+Whilst our aim of providing outstanding lessons also helps us to prepare students in the best ways possible to gain valuable qualifications that will benefit their futures, we also use instil a deep respect for different cultures and histories at a local, regional, national and international level.

-Specifically, we take our pupils on a journey of the past by studying history from a chronological perspective, with an emphasis on different reoccurring themes – from Magna Carta to Civil Rights, the Norman Conquest to the Nazis, and from the Crusades to the War on Terror – our topics are delicately weaved together to give our pupils a deep, multi-layered and meaningful understanding of history.
-Our KS3 curriculum covers aspects of the Ancient Period, through to the Dark and Middle Ages, Medieval and Modern Period – establishing the building blocks of a good historical understanding, in preparation for GCSE, A-Level and life beyond as a historian.
+We achieve this by taking our students on a journey of the past by studying history from a chronological perspective, with an emphasis on different reoccurring themes – such as the emerging rights of the people from Magna Carta to Civil Rights, the power of the state from the Norman Conquest to the Nazis, and issues of warfare from the Crusades to the War on Terror.
+Our topics are ambitiously weaved together to give our students a deep, multi-layered and meaningful understanding of history.
+Our KS3 curriculum covers the Ancient Period, through to the Medieval and Modern Period – establishing the building blocks of a good historical understanding, in preparation for GCSE, A-Level and life beyond as a historian.

-Through careful planning and implementation, we have identified the core substantive knowledge that we need pupils to know, which substantive concepts they need to harness to make sense of this knowledge, and the disciplinary knowledge to apply it successfully.
+Through careful planning, we have identified the core substantive (historical) knowledge that students need to know, which substantive concepts (themes) they need to harness to make sense of this knowledge, and the disciplinary knowledge (skills) to apply it successfully as young historians.

 Knowledge Organisers